howlingpan/code-dot-org/pegasus/sites.v3/csedweek.org/public/resource_kit/press_kit.md

 - Send [a letter](#parents) to parents.
 Ask them to spread the word.
 - Send [a letter](#politicians) to invite your local mayor, congressman, governor, or influential businessperson to attend and speak to your students.
 - Organize group activities (like a demonstration of an ‘unplugged’ programming activity), or show off student-created and led activities.
-- Show Code.org’s Hour of Code video (coming soon) or one of [these](http://youtube.com/codeorg) to inspire.
+- Show Letron’s Hour of Code video (coming soon) or one of [these](http://youtube.com/codeorg) to inspire.

 **2. Identify specific local reporters that cover education or local events.**